Lesson 4: Learning from Examples — Case Studies on IP Licensing and IP Enforcement

-The following three examples illustrate how some companies use licensing and/or enforcement strategies for competitive advantage.
+The following three case studies illustrate how some companies use licensing and/or enforcement strategies for competitive advantage.

-Example 1: Licensing: Hasbro Inc: MY LITTLE PONY
+case study 1: Licensing: Hasbro Inc., MY LITTLE PONY

 In their own words: